PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

 - HTML SQL Injection - Block, Log, Stats

-Next select ‘Profile Settings’ from the right hand column and ensure that the Default Response is set to:
+Next select ‘Profile Settings’ from the right hand column and set the Default Response to:

 Then check the box for Log Every Policy Hit.